-Information about special educational needs can be found in our report:
+Information about special educational needs and how we handle complaints from parents of children with SEND can be found in the below report:

 Who can make a complaint?

 Our complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Barns Green Primary School about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.